 Did you know there are more than 500 hours of videos uploaded to YouTube every minute?

 With so much new content on the platform, getting your video to stand out is no easy feat.

-If you want to grow your Youtube channel and get more video views, one of the best ways to do that is by optimizing your video titles.
+And if you want to grow your YouTube channel and get more video views, one of the best ways to do that is by optimizing your video titles.

-Let’s be clear – the most important thing is creating videos that are worth watching.
+Let’s be clear – the most important thing you need to succeed on YouTube is to create quality videos that are actually worth watching.

-Assuming you are producing quality content, the first step to creating a great Youtube title is to know what type of content you are creating.
+Once you start putting out quality content, the first step to creating a great YouTube title to accompany it is to pinpoint the exact type of content you’re creating.